Mackenzie Multi-Asset Strategies Team

 Outlook & Strategy

-- Slightly underweight in the US dollar relative to the Canadian dollar.
+- Foreign exchange: slight overweight in the U.S. dollar relative to the G5 basket of currencies.

 In Q1 of 2018, the Multi-Asset Strategies Team went to a neutral position on equities relative to cash.
 This was a significant change, as we had held a profitable overweight in global equities since Q2 of 2016.
 In recent outlooks, we wrote of several cross currents playing out in the markets, with positive and negative forces roughly balancing each other out.
 In early October 2018, the Multi-Asset Strategies Team began to see the balance of risks as having shifted to a slightly more negative side, pointing to the need for a cautious asset mix.
 This led us to shift to our underweight positions in equities and bonds relative to cash.
 These investment views are reflected in our Symmetry Portfolios, ETF Portfolios, Multi-Strategy Absolute Return Fund (MSARF) as well as our Private Wealth Pools.